 10 Foods for Cleaning Out Your Arteries and Veins

-Garlic is number one when it comes to foods that promote clean arteries, because it has very powerful anti-oxidant properties that are able to fight off the free radicals in your body, while simultaneously helping to lower bad cholesterol levels and increasing good cholesterol.
-This huge benefit improves blood flow and helps to fight off hypertension.
+Garlic is number one when it comes to foods that promote clean arteries.
+It has very powerful anti-oxidant properties that are able to fight off the free radicals in your body.
+It also helps lower bad cholesterol levels and increases good cholesterol.
+As a result, blood flow improves and risk of hypertension decreases.

-Apples contain a substance called pectin which, according to Liz Applegate, Ph.
-D., faculty member and sports nutrition director at the University of California at Davis, is a fiber that joins up with cholesterol.
+Apples contain a substance called pectin.
+Liz Applegate, Ph.
+D., faculty member and sports nutrition director at the University of California at Davis, says that pectin is a fiber that binds to cholesterol.
 Plus, apples have flavonoids, which can reduce your probability of suffering from heart problems by up to 50%.

 One of the main components of turmeric is curcumin, which has had great results as a heart protector.
-Studies have shown that, thanks to this element, turmeric may prevent the artery damage that is usually associated with blockage.
+Studies have shown this component of turmeric may prevent the artery damage that is usually associated with blockage.

-This leafy green is rich in vitamins A and C, which, according to a number of studies, can help prevent cholesterol oxidation and problems such as arteriosclerosis.
+This leafy green is rich in vitamins A and C. According to a number of studies, these vitamins can help prevent cholesterol oxidation and arteriosclerosis.

-Extra virgin olive oil has a wide range of beneficial properties for health, and among them is its ability to prevent heart disease.
-This product is a mono-saturated fat which is less likely to oxidize, which prevents cholesterol from sticking to your artery walls.
+Extra-virgin olive oil has a wide range of beneficial properties for health, and among them is its ability to prevent heart disease.
+This product is a mono-saturated fat which is less likely to oxidize, thus preventing cholesterol from sticking to your artery walls.

 Tomatoes are an important source of lycopene, which is an anti-oxidant that prevents bad cholesterol from sticking to artery walls.
-According to studies, daily tomato consumption significantly reduces the risk of plaques building up inside your arteries.
+According to studies, daily tomato consumption significantly reduces the risk of plaques building up inside your arteries and veins.

 It has been scientifically proven that pomegranate juice has higher levels of anti-oxidants than other juices, including blackberry, blueberry and orange juices.
-Thanks to this property, according to a study performed on rats, pomegranate juice has been shown to be very good at treating damaged arteries, known as arteriosclerosis.
+A study performed on rats showed that pomegranate juice is very good at treating damaged arteriosclerosis.